|

-We accept nothing at face value.
 In every case, the defense has a story to tell.
-The defense’s story involves blaming others, including the victim.
 We didn’t manufacture the faulty part, they say.
-Or, we didn’t promise to honor the contract.
-Or, the victim did something wrong.
+We didn’t see any danger.
+We didn’t do anything wrong and it’s the victim who is really to blame.

-We succeed because we work hard to uncover the truth and the proof that will make that truth plain to a judge or jury.
-We never give up.
-We think that our Representative Cases show that, no matter what the specific situation, we find out what really happened so that we can tell our client’s story accurately and effectively.
+Our client’s story is always different from that which defendant would tell.
+We think that our Representative Cases show that, no matter what the specific situation, we find out what really happened so that we can hold the wrongdoer accountable.

 The pilot of a Beechcraft was forced to crash-land in a vineyard because the engine came apart in cruise flight.
 His 44-year-old passenger suffered serious head injuries.